Mojs II

-Mojs, also Moys, Majs or Majos (died September/December 1280) was a Hungarian powerful baron in the 13th century, who held various positions in the royal court since the early 1250s.
+Mojs, also Moys, Majs or Majos (died September/December 1280) was a powerful Hungarian baron in the 13th century, who held various positions in the royal court since the early 1250s.
 He retained his influence until his death, owing to his marriage with an unidentified relative of the ruling Árpád dynasty.
 His last will and testament is a uniquely detailed source on the social history of the Árpádian era.
 Through his daughters, Mojs was maternal ancestor of the Meggyesi, Tamási, Herceg de Szekcső and Báthory de Somlyó noble families.

 Career

 Béla's confidant

 Mojs (II) was born in the first decade of the 13th century, as one of the three children of Mojs (I) and Venys Monoszló.
 The family background of the elder Mojs is unknown, but he definitely originated from a wealthy and notable kindred due to his marriage, which presumably possessed lands in Slavonia.
 He was a prominent supporter of Duke Béla since the 1220s, as a result his career in the royal court could not be fulfilled because of the tension between Béla and his father, King Andrew II.
 Mojs (II) had a brother Alexander, who was referred to as royal sword-bearer in 1233.
 Their unidentified sister married Nana Bár-Kalán, the son of Pousa Bár-Kalán.